 The Group assesses whether there are any indicators of impairment for all non-financial assets at each reporting date.
 When value in use calculations are undertaken, management must estimate the expected future cash flows from the asset or cash generating unit and choose a suitable discount rate in order to calculate the present value of those cash flows.
-At 31 December 2015, the company has recognized impairment losses on the capitalized development projects for EUR 413k (2014: EUR 0k), Further details are given in Note 8.
+At 31 December 2016, the company has recognized no impairment losses on the capitalized development projects (2015: EUR 413k), Further details are given in Note 8.

-At 31 December 2015, the company has recognized an additional write off of EUR 665k on the inventories.
-This analysis was based on the forecasted volumes and prices in the company's budget for 2016.
+At 31 December 2016, the company has recognized an additional write off of EUR 440k on the inventories.
+This analysis was based on the forecasted volumes and prices in the company's budget for 2017.